The-Kirby-Institute/Cascade_calculations/README.md

 ## Australian Diagnosis and Care Cascade Calculations

-This project repository contains all the code and input data used to estimate the steps of various diagnosis and care cascades for Australia and for associated calculations.
+This project repository contains all the code and cleaned input data (publicly available) used to estimate the steps of various diagnosis and care cascades for Australia and for associated calculations.
 The outputs of these calculations are reported annually in the HIV, viral hepatitis and sexually transmissible infections in [Australia Annual Surveillance Report](https://kirby.unsw.edu.au/report-type/annual-surveillance-reports) (ASR).
 Additional materials are stored in this repository for associated publications related to the cascades for transparency and reproduciblity purposes.

 This repository currently contains materials for two separate cascades: the Australian HIV cascade and the Australian Chlamydia cascade.
-This project also provides estimates for a viral hepatitis C (HCV) cascade but materials for this cascade are stored locally and not available in the online repository.
+This project also provides estimates for a viral hepatitis C (HCV) cascade but materials for this cascade are stored locally and not available in this online repository.
 Cascade estimates obtained from this project have been reported in the ASR since 2015.
 Additional calculations related to these cascades have also been used to produce a number of publications listed below.

-All calculations are primarily conducted using R (currently version 3.3.2) with associated packages (main packages: readr 1.0.0; dplyr 0.5.0; tidyr 0.6.1; ggplot2 2.2.1).
+All calculations are primarily conducted using R (currently version 3.3.2) with associated packages (stringr 1.1.0; captioner 2.2.3; cowplot 0.7.0; gridExtra 2.2.1; knitr 1.15.1; Hmisc 4.0.2; Formula 1.2.1; survival 2.40.1; lattice 0.20.34; RColorBrewer 1.1.2; scales 0.4.1; ggplot2 2.2.1; readxl 1.0.0; tidyr 0.6.1; dplyr 0.5.0; readr 1.1.1).
 Some simple calculations are conducted using Microsoft Excel.
 Many of the data files required to run the scripts are not publicly available and have been excluded from the repository.
 Please report an issue if you want to run the code or contact Rgray@kirby.unsw.edu.au.

 **Repository owner:** Richard T. Gray